Get Peace Of Mind

 - Whether the fee is fixed, or contingent on results obtained or uncertainty of collection before the legal services have been rendered.

-Merely scheduling an appointment, paying the $150 consultation fee or even receiving a consultation does not create an attorney-client relationship between us.
-An attorney-client relationship is created only after you:
+Merely scheduling an appointment, paying the $150 consultation fee or even receiving a consultation creates no attorney-client relationship between us.
+An attorney-client relationship is established only after you:

 - pay a nonrefundable retainer fee, and